coldint/coldint_validator/docs/miner.md

 # Miner
+Miners are rewarded for improving the model that is currently the object of research.

+The base miner provided by subnet 9 (Pretrain) has been left in the code-base, but should be seen as starting point only.
+It is unlikely it will produce much improved models.
+We plan on releasing a more powerful training tool in the coming months.

 Miners train locally and periodically publish their best model to hugging face and commit the metadata for that model to the Bittensor chain.

 Miners can only have one model associated with them on the chain for evaluation by validators at a time.
-The list of allowed model types by block can be found in [constants/__init__.py](https://github.com/macrocosm-os/pretraining/blob/main/constants/__init__.py#L57).
-Other relevant constraints are also listed in that file.
+The list of allowed model types by block can be found in [constants/\_\_init\_\_.py](../constants/__init__.py).

 The communication between a miner and a validator happens asynchronously chain and therefore Miners do not need to be running continuously.
 Validators will use whichever metadata was most recently published by the miner to know which model to download from hugging face.

 # System Requirements

-Miners will need enough disk space to store their model as they work on.
-Max size of model is defined in [constants/__init__.py](https://github.com/macrocosm-os/pretraining/blob/main/constants/__init__.py#L57).
-It is recommended to have at least 50 GB of disk space.
+Miners will need enough disk space to store the model they work on.
+Max size of model is defined in [constants/\_\_init\_\_.py](../constants/__init__.py), but is typically 15GB.
+It is recommended to have at least 100 GB of disk space.

 Miners will need enough processing power to train their model.
-The device the model is trained on is recommended to be a large GPU with atleast 20 GB of VRAM.
+The current models have around 7B parameters.
+To train such a model a single large GPU (80 GB) is required, or multiple 48GB or 24GB GPUs.

 # Getting started